xnvme/xnvme/docs/api/core/index.rst

 - Initialize command-queue with ``xnvme_queue_init()``
 - Set queue callback with ``xnvme_queue_set_cb()``
 - Get command-context from queue with ``xnvme_queue_get_cmd_ctx``
-- Submit an IO command, e.g., with ``xnvme_nvm_read()`` (see :ref:`sec-c-api-xnvme_nvm` for more options)
+- Submit an IO command, e.g., with ``xnvme_nvm_read()`` (see :ref:`sec-api-c-xnvme_nvm` for more options)
 - Get completion with ``xnvme_queue_poke()``
 - Terminate command-queue with ``xnvme_queue_term()``

-Examples of both asynchronous and synchronous IO in C can be seen here: :ref:`sec-examples`.
+Examples of both asynchronous and synchronous IO in C can be seen here: :ref:`sec-api-c-examples`.

 The following gives a brief description of the header files in the core API:

-- :ref:`sec-c-api-xnvme_adm` includes functions for construction and submission of NVMe admin commands
+- :ref:`sec-api-c-xnvme_adm` includes functions for construction and submission of NVMe admin commands
-- :ref:`sec-c-api-xnvme_buf` includes functions for allocating and freeing memory with respect to the backend
+- :ref:`sec-api-c-xnvme_buf` includes functions for allocating and freeing memory with respect to the backend
-- :ref:`sec-c-api-xnvme_cmd` includes the command-context and functions related to it
+- :ref:`sec-api-c-xnvme_cmd` includes the command-context and functions related to it
-- :ref:`sec-c-api-xnvme_dev` includes functions for enumerating and opening devices
+- :ref:`sec-api-c-xnvme_dev` includes functions for enumerating and opening devices
-- :ref:`sec-c-api-xnvme_nvm` includes functions for construction and submission of NVMe IO commands
+- :ref:`sec-api-c-xnvme_nvm` includes functions for construction and submission of NVMe IO commands
-- :ref:`sec-c-api-xnvme_queue` includes the command-queue and functions related to it
+- :ref:`sec-api-c-xnvme_queue` includes the command-queue and functions related to it

 .. toctree::